Mitchell’s Satyr Butterfly Facts

 Mitchell’s Satyr Butterfly Habitat and Protected Status

-The Mitchell’s Satyr Butterfly either evolved to exist in or adapted to a highly specific habitat.
+The Mitchell’s Satyr Butterfly also either evolved to exist in or adapted to a highly specific habitat.
 It breeds and lives only in a type of wetland known as a fen.
 These consist of low nutrient environments that springs and seeps feed carbonate-rich water into.

-The principal reason for its decline was human expansion.
+Also, the principal reason for its decline was human expansion.
 In fact, most of the unique habitats it was present in are now farmland and population centers.
 Prior to the enacting of protective measures, butterfly collectors destroyed a few of the smaller colonies.